OutSystems/docs-support/src/detach/detach-11.md

 Since there are some specific OutSystems applications for application and environment configuration and management, like Service Center and LifeTime, those can't be detached.

-If your OutSystems platform is running on the OutSystems PaaS, to detach the source code of your applications, first you need to build a hybrid deployment, where you installed one OutSystems environment either on-premises or on another public cloud.

 <div class="info" markdown="1">